drakkar-lig/walt-python-packages/client/walt/client/doc/md/image-from-scratch.md

 ### 4- walt-node python package

-If your image provides python2.7 and systemd, you can install the walt-node python package:
+If your image provides python3.6+ and systemd, you can install the walt-node python package:

 ```
-$ pip install walt-node
+$ pip3 install walt-node
+$ walt-node-setup
 ```

+This will provide:
-This will provide enhanced walt logging features (see [`walt help show logging`](logging.md)).
+* Enhanced walt logging features (see [`walt help show logging`](logging.md)).
 Note that without this package, you can still use the standard logging features.
+* Tool `walt-ipxe-kexec-reboot`, allowing to implement faster reboots.
+This only works if the image is based on iPXE boot scripts and has kexec tool installed.
+To enable this, link this command to `/bin/walt-reboot` (see below).

 ### 5- led-blinking script